Pytest & CI

 Frequently Asked Questions

-How can I dynamically skip tests based on CI environment variables without modifying test files?
-Implement pytest_collection_modifyitems in your root conftest.py.
-Read os.environ inside the hook, construct pytest.mark.skipif objects, and attach them to matching items using item.add_marker().
-This approach keeps test source files clean and centralizes CI logic.
+How can I dynamically skip tests by CI environment variable without editing test files?
+Implement pytest_collection_modifyitems in the root conftest.py, read os.environ inside the hook, build pytest.mark.skipif objects, and attach them with item.add_marker().
+This keeps test sources clean and centralizes CI logic.

 What causes PytestUnknownMarkWarning and how do I suppress it safely?
-Pytest warns when it encounters markers not declared in the configuration.
-Register them under [tool.pytest.ini_options] markers in pyproject.toml or pytest.ini.
-This enables IDE autocompletion, prevents typos, and ensures consistent marker resolution across the suite.
+Pytest warns when a marker is not declared in configuration.
+Register markers under [tool.pytest.ini_options] markers in pyproject.toml and add --strict-markers so typos become errors, enabling IDE autocompletion and consistent resolution.